 - Balboa Park: Located close to downtown—ten minutes by taxi from the airport or Cruise Ship Terminal—this urban park is the cultural heart of San Diego.
 It’s easy to spend an entire day discovering Balboa Park's many cultural delights.
 Encompassing 1,200 acres, Balboa Park is a magnificent cultural complex, often referred to as the “Smithsonian of the West".
 The Park is home to 85 cultural institutions, including 15 museums (ranging from anthropology to science, as well as classic and contemporary art), performing arts venues (such as the Tony Award®-winning Old Globe Theatre), art galleries, lush botanical gardens and the San Diego Zoo.
 Between museum visits, stroll along the Prado walkway surrounded by the grand Spanish Colonial-revival style structures originally built for the 1915-16 Panama-California Exposition.

 - San Diego Zoo: Take a walk on the wild side at our world-famous zoo, a 100-acre tropical oasis located in the middle of Balboa Park.
 Home to more than 3,500 animals of 650 rare and exotic species, the Zoo is world-renowned for its bio-climatic exhibits and rare animals.
-The Zoo is one of the few facilities in the United States that houses the popular giant pandas, a critically endangered species.
 For first-time visitors, starting off with a guided bus tour provides a great overview of the Zoo.